finnerrrrr/SQL_Job_Market_Project/README.md

 As an undergraduate in NUS majoring in Business Analytics, I embarked on this project in order to pinpoint top-paid and in-demand skills, to find out what was required to secure top-paying Business Analyst roles.
 This ultimately streamlines the process to find optimal jobs.

-Data hails from [Luke Barousse's SQL Course](https://www.lukebarousse.com/sql), that includes the job titles, salaries, locatios and essential skills.
+Data hails from [Luke Barousse's SQL Course](https://www.lukebarousse.com/sql), that includes the job titles, salaries, locations and essential skills.

  ### The guiding questions I used were: